voxmedia/image_compression_experiments/README.md

 Who is this for?
 ================
-Anyone conducting image compression experiments that wants to compare results.
-The code here is very super but easy to hack on.
+Anyone conducting image compression experiments that wants to compare compression results given a fixed quality scheme.
+The code here is not super but easy to hack on.

 How it works